Trina0224/eelGameFirstTry/README.md

 	* Vegetables may generate on eel's body.
 	* The eel cannot walk/pass on herself.
 	* The code in CSS and JS are messy.
+	* It's not working well on iPad because it generates multi vegetables and eel heads.😭⛈
 4. It's a homework to me.
 No plan to improve it for now.

 ## Reference